marcelleonlafebre/lab_manualcloud/non_functional_demo_lab.md

 **Context for the tutorial**

 The following subsections provide a brief overview of how this tutorial fits into the broader context of Big Data as Distribuid Systems with their main characteristics and how with the steps to build and experimental tool it achieve to demostrate the non functional properties.
-You will be able to run this tutorial in a learner lab environment of AWS Academy.
+You will be able to run this tutorial in a Learner Lab environment of AWS Academy.

 **Tutorial objectives**